jmarine/wgs/README.md

 * real-time presence and communications.
 * offline notifications (GCM notifications, Facebook alerts, ...).

-The server-side is developed in Java language, and it can be deployed as a standalone server, or within JavaEE 7 application servers.
+The server-side is developed in Java language, and it can be deployed as a standalone server, or within JakartaEE 9.1 application servers.

 The project also includes Javascript libraries to access the services using websockets and [WAMP](http://wamp.ws) (Web Application Messaging Protocol).